ipilcher/fdf/README.md

 configure on those devices and operating systems that do offer support.

-As IoT and home automation devices have proliferated, and consumers have become more conscious of privacy and security, more and more people do want to separate their residential network into multiple sub-networks in order to segretate different device and traffic types and trust levels, and control which networks and devices are allowed to communicate with one another (and with external
+As IoT and home automation devices have proliferated, and consumers have become more conscious of privacy and security, more and more people want to separate their residential network into multiple sub-networks in order to segretate different device and traffic types and trust levels, and control which networks and devices are allowed to communicate with one another (and with external